E Pluribus Unum (sculpture): Public dialogue

 Wilson often incorporates social dialogue into the development of his artworks.
 He first considers projects with a connection to the culture and history of a place and then engages in talks with the museum or community that he's working with in order to enhance the work's meaning within that context.
 In the case of E Pluribus Unum, Wilson encouraged research about the African American experience in Indianapolis and incorporated public outreach in order to educate the community and promote dialogue.

 A series of public discussions took place in 2009 and 2010, beginning with his first introduction of the project on February 25, 2009.
 Held at the historic Madam Walker Theatre in the Indiana Avenue district in Indianapolis, Wilson discussed his prior work and unveiled the digital rendering for E Pluribus Unum to a small crowd of local students and community members.
 The following year Wilson returned to Indianapolis for further public outreach, including an event in April 2010 at Crispus Attucks High School and in August at the Indianapolis Museum of Art.

 After an increase in public opposition to the proposed artwork in September 2010, an additional meeting was organized on October 19 at the Madame Walker Theatre.
 It was at this point that the discussion became more controversial in nature and began to attract attention from arts critics on a national level.
-Wilson explained that promoting discourse in a large city like Indianapolis is much different than in a museum, which is a more finite environment.
+Wilson explained that promoting discourse in a large city like Indianapolis differs from doing so in a museum, which is a more finite environment.
 In earlier community talks in 2009 and early 2010, Wilson and the CICF had had little success in creating an ongoing dialogue.
 It wasn't until the discussion around the artwork took a more controversial turn that a larger portion of the city began to take notice.
 Wilson explained, "With a city, you realize—or I have come to realize—that as many groups as you speak to there are other groups.
 You can't ever reach everyone.
 So I’m just really thrilled that there’s engagement and talk about art."